0xhuesca/FoolishScripts/README.md

 # FoolishScripts (in progress ...)

-This repository has some useful tools for daily work:
+This repository is dedicated to useful tools for daily work:

 - geoloc_url.py (URL hosting geolocalization)